TIRAMISU PROTEIN BARS

 2. Feel free to sub the oats for buckwheat if you want to make the bars 100% gluten free.

 3. The Tia Maria is optional but awesome!
 Because it adds a subtle booziness to the bars.
-I used this stuff but you can just ditch it if you don’t want it or sub it with some plain Kahlua-flavored liqueur like this.

 4. For the filling, you can use any flavor whey you like.
 Vanilla works really well but you can use cinnamon or a plain whey protein powder with just some stevia added in to sweeten it.